ibm-cloud-docs/monitoring/monitor/dashboards.md

 ## Creating custom dashboards in the Web UI
 {: #dashboards_create}

 When you create a custom dashboard, you can start from a template such as a pre-defined dashboard, or choose a blank dashboard.
-A dashboard includes panels that are configured to display specific data in a number of different formats.
+A dashboard includes panels that are configured to display specific data in different formats.
 You also set how data is aggregated.
 The **scope** defines what data is used for aggregation and displayed.
-You can set the scope at a dashboard level, or override for individual panels.
+You can set the scope at a dashboard level, or override for individual panels within the dashboard.

 Complete the following steps to create a custom dashboard: